 Igloo Marine Cooler Bag

-Size-wise you’ve got several different options to choose from actually, with 24 and 36-can packs available in either square, backpack, or console styles.
+Size-wise you’ve got several different options to choose from actually, ranging from 24 to 46-cans, available in either square, backpack, or console styles.

-Also, one really cool thing that customers love about the Engel bags is that, in addition to the standard white, they’re also available in Realtree Xtra Camouflage and Kryptek Highlander Camo colorways.
+Also, one really cool thing that customers love about the Engel soft cooler bags is that, in addition to the standard white, they’re also available in many colorways.

 RTIC Soft Pack

 Oh, and one really cool thing?
-RTIC is expecting to bring back they’re super popular camo colorway for the new 2017 models.
+RTIC has brought back they’re super popular camo colorway!